hm-lang/core/proposals/pointers_and_references.md

         print "there was much rejoicing"

 ACTOR actor     # ERROR!
 ACTOR is abstract.

-ACTOR! lazy     # run-time error if lazy.act() is called before actor is initialized with a non-abstract class.
-                # eventually this could be a compile-time error (checking different branches)
-lazy = DECENT_ACTOR()   # OK
 ```

 But you can set a default for the base class: